Anon-Planet/thgtoa/docs/guide/index.md

 ### Connect to a Public Wi-Fi

-Remember this should be done from a safe place (see [Find some safe places with decent public Wi-Fi][Find some safe places with decent public Wi-Fi:] and [Appendix Q: Using long-range Antenna to connect to Public Wi-Fis from a safe distance](#appendix-q-using-long-range-antenna-to-connect-to-public-wi-fis-from-a-safe-distance):
+Remember this should be done from a safe place (see [Find some safe places with decent public Wi-Fi](#find-some-safe-places-with-decent-public-wi-fi) and [Appendix Q: Using long-range Antenna to connect to Public Wi-Fis from a safe distance](#appendix-q-using-long-range-antenna-to-connect-to-public-wi-fis-from-a-safe-distance):

 - In the upper right corner, Left-click the network icon and note the Wi-Fi SSID you want to connect to